 For safety reasons, your child’s surgery may be rescheduled for another day if these instructions are not followed.

-- You will begin to receive appointment reminders/confirmations 2 weeks prior to your child’s procedure date.
-It is imperative that you confirm in response to these, as failure to do so may lead to cancellation of your child’s procedure.
+- Please confirm your child’s appointment when you receive appointment reminders/confirmations 2 weeks prior to your child’s procedure date.
+It is imperative that you confirm your child’s appointment, failure to do so may lead to cancellation.

 - The arrival time will be given the day before your scheduled surgery.
 Please note, this time indicates your arrival time.
 This is not the scheduled start time of your child’s surgery.
 Your arrival time may be a few hours before your surgery time to help ensure that the patient is fully prepared.

-- A nurse from the surgery center will be calling one week before your child’s surgery.
-It is imperative you speak with the nurse to review your child’s medical background.
-If you do not review your child’s medical background with a nurse, your child’s surgery will be canceled.
+- A nurse from the surgery center will be calling one week before your child’s surgery to review your child’s medical background.
+It is imperative you speak with the nurse, if you do not review your child’s medical background with a nurse, your child’s surgery will be canceled.

 - A parent MUST stay at the surgery center at all times while your child is being cared for.